-The Canadian lower Stikine River commercial fishery (Figure 2) will be managed on a weekly basis with management actions driven by results of terminal run size projections derived by the SCMM and inseason MR results, complemented with ancillary data from the U.S. sport and troll fisheries as well at the relative performance of the Lower Stikine fishery.
+Though a directed commercial fishery is not anticipated to occur in 2017, the Canadian lower Stikine River commercial fishery (Figure 2) will be managed on a weekly basis with management actions driven by results of terminal run size projections derived by the SCMM and inseason MR results (if tags are applied in 2017, it is not likely that recoveries will be significant enough to generate reliable inseason estimates), complemented with ancillary data from the U.S. sport and troll fisheries as well at the relative performance of the Lower Stikine fishery.
 Weekly inputs to the model will include: catch data from Alaska District 108 gillnet, troll and sport fisheries; catch data from the Canadian Stikine River commercial, test, First Nations, and sport fisheries; catch and effort from the Kakwan Point tagging site; and, escapement requirements.
 Weekly inputs required to generate a MR estimate will include: the number of tags to date collected from large Chinook salmon from the Lower Stikine commercial fishery, the total catch to date of large Chinook salmon, and an estimate the fraction of the run that transited the fishery to date.
 Total available tags to date entering the fishery will be based on the median travel speed of the tagged fish harvested.
 This metric (days from tagging site to fishery) will be subtracted from the total tags applied to date at the Kakwan Point tagging site.
 Openings will be governed by weekly abundance and AC of large Chinook salmon based on historical weekly run timing.
-The average run timing of large Chinook salmon observed in the Canadian commercial/assessment fisheries in 2006-2015 will be used.
+The average run timing of large Chinook salmon observed in the Canadian commercial/assessment fisheries in 2007-2016 will be used.

-The fishery will commence at 1200 hrs May 01.
-The initial opening will be for one day.
-Fishers are permitted one net with a maximum length of 135 m (\sim 440 ft.); may be deployed as a set net or drift net.
-The maximum mesh size permitted is 20.3 cm (\sim 8.0 inch).
+Should inseason projections warrant a directed harvest, fishers will be permitted one net with a maximum length of 135 m (~440 ft.); may be deployed as a set net or drift net.
+The maximum mesh size permitted is 20.4 cm (~8.0 inch).
 Daily and weekly catches will be collected by a DFO representative on site.
-The catches will be reported to the Whitehorse office on a weekly basis
+The catches will be reported to the Whitehorse office on a daily basis.

 The fishing zone is bounded by the international boundary upstream to near the confluence of the Porcupine and Stikine rivers.
 The Iskut River is open to commercial fishing from its mouth upstream approximately 10 km.
-The management of the lower river commercial fishery will switch to sockeye salmon at 12:00 noon June 19 (SW26), near the traditional start date of the sockeye salmon fishery.
-Should a Chinook salmon conservation concern occur in SWs 26-29, mesh size restrictions will be adopted, specifically limiting fishers to the use of 14.0 cm (~5.5 inch) mesh size.
+The management of the lower river commercial fishery will switch to sockeye salmon at 12:00 noon June 18 (SW25) unless Chinook salmon escapement concerns persist then the initial opening may be delayed for up to a week.
+Additionally, mesh size restrictions will be adopted, specifically limiting fishers to the use of 14.0 cm (~5.5 inch) mesh size through the Chinook salmon migrational period.